privacyidea/privacyidea-credential-provider/doc/configuration.rst

 **webauthn_preferred**

 Set to ``1`` to continue directly with webauthn mode after receiving a webauthn challenge.
-By default, the second step is OTP.
+By default, the second step is OTP mode.

 **webauthn_offline_no_pin**

 Set this to ``1`` to not be prompted for the security key PIN when doing offline authentication with WebAuthn or Passkey.
 Online authentications remain controlled by privacyIDEA.

+**webauthn_offline_second_step**

+Set this to ``1`` to have the clickable link for a FIDO Authentication in the second step (privacyidea), in addition to the first step, which is enabled by default.
+In an offline scenario, the user can then enter username (+password), press enter and then will be offered to use the security, just like if an FIDO token had been triggered if the machine was online.
+If an online FIDO authentication has been triggered, this will obviously have no effect.
+If this setting has an effect, the link in the second step will use the same text as the online one would, so it looks the same to the user.

+**webauthn_offline_preferred**

+Set this to ``1`` to go directly to security key mode if **webauthn_offline_second_step** was used.
+Analog to **webauthn_preferred**, but dedicated for offline authentications.

+**webauthn_offline_hide_fist_step**

+Set this to ``1`` to hide the offline FIDO link in the first step.

 -------------
 Offline Token